gotamist/vision/facial_keypoint_detection/README.md

 And in 3_Facial_Keypoint_Detection_Complete_Pipeline.ipynb, Haar cascades are employed to detect any number of faces in images.
-Then, the previously trained CNN is used to detect the keypoints for each face that is detected by the Haar Casscades.
+Then, the previously trained CNN is used to detect the keypoints for each face that is detected by the Haar cascades.

+Changes were made in files 2_...and 3_... to allow them to train the model on multiple GPUs in parallel.